 The NHSPCA has an active Junior Volunteer after school and weekend program.

 Students, ages 13 to 15 years old, may become Junior Volunteers.
 Under staff supervision, they assume all the responsibilities of regular volunteers working with cats, kittens and small mammals such as rabbits and guinea pigs.
-There is often a waiting list for this very popular program and enrollment is limited.
+There is a waiting list for this very popular program and enrollment is limited.
 This program takes place at the New Hampshire SPCA in Stratham, NH.

 Frequently Asked Questions